twlab/TEProf2Paper/README.md

 This version assumes that the user has already obtained a reference set of transcripts that they are comfortable with and they want to test across their samples.
 In this case, they just need to quantify the transcripts.

+It is important that you have a valid `arguments.txt` file pointing to the references for the pipeline.
+Please see step 1 of the previous section to see how to set it up [(1) Setup arguments.txt](#1-setup-argumentstxt).

 ## 1. Obtain reference gtf and gff3 file for analysis

 The one based on our TCGA 33 tumor analysis can be downloaded here: